latifabu/Microservices/README.md

 ## Docker setup and commands
 - Follow https://docs.docker.com/desktop/windows/install/
 - open terminal and enter `docker version`
-- Enter `alias docker="winpty docker"` if we have issues with running docker
+- If you come across an issue with 'None TTY device', enter `alias docker="winpty docker"` in the terminal.
 - `docker pull` pull a specific image
 - `docker push` push a specific image
 - `docker login` adds your credentials